zendesk/product_security_challenge/README.md

 10. HTTPS
 11. Known password check

 You will have to create a simple binary (platform of your choice) to provide any server side functionality you may require.
 Please document steps to run the application in your submission.
+Your submission should be a link to your Github repository which you've already forked earlier.

 Thank you!